Case Study

 Design work had started before our new web team formed, without accounting for development and hosting.
 With the design intended to be shared across at least five sites, maintaining standards would be a challenge, especially on the vendor-hosted journals.
 We brought design efforts in-house, receiving full-page Photoshop comps, but lacking definition of the elements in them — essentially pictures of a website.

 The first step toward maintaining consistency would be to adopt a methodology and appropriate tools to manage it.
-Front-end tooling at the time was quite primitive compared to today, but there were a clear winners: Atomic Design and Pattern Lab.
+Front-end tooling at the time was quite primitive compared to today, but after extensive research we went with Pattern Lab and its Atomic Design approach.

 I began by taking an inventory of everything in these designs that might constitute an element, and defining usage guidelines.